awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Agent-procstat-process-metrics.md

 |  `rlimit_memory_stack_soft` |  Linux |  The soft resource limit on the process stack\.
 Unit: Bytes  |
 |  `rlimit_memory_vms_hard` |  Linux |  The hard resource limit on the process for virtual memory\.
 Unit: Bytes  |

-## Viewing Process Metrics Imported by the CloudWatch Agent<a name="CloudWatch-view-procstat-metrics"></a>
+## Viewing process metrics imported by the CloudWatch agent<a name="CloudWatch-view-procstat-metrics"></a>

 After importing process metrics into CloudWatch, you can view these metrics as time series graphs, and create alarms that can watch these metrics and notify you if they breach a threshold that you specify\.
 The following procedure shows how to view process metrics as a time series graph\.
-For more information about setting alarms, see [Using Amazon CloudWatch Alarms](AlarmThatSendsEmail.md)\.
+For more information about setting alarms, see [Using Amazon CloudWatch alarms](AlarmThatSendsEmail.md)\.

 **To view process metrics in the CloudWatch console**